 - Observation Summary: Provide an overview of what you observed in terms of the child's development in each domain, using examples-as applicable.
 Your overview should include each of the following: - A description of what you observed in each developmental area.
-In your description, be sure to include connections to specific developmental milestones and research/ theory that supports your understanding of the child's unique development - Specific examples of how your observational data complemented or deviated from developmental milestones - o Unique ways the infant/ toddler observed interacted with and responded to the physical and social world - Examples of communication used by the infant/ toddler during your observation

-- Your analysis of the effectiveness of caregiver response to infant/toddler cues - Interview Summary: Provide an overview of information gained during your interview.
+In your description, be sure to include connections to specific developmental milestones and research/ theory that supports your understanding of the child's unique development - o Specific examples of how your observational data complemented or deviated from developmental milestones - o Unique ways the infant/toddler observed interacted with and responded to the physical and social world - o Examples of communication used by the infant/ toddler during your observation - o Your analysis of the effectiveness of caregiver response to infant/toddler cues - o A summary of behavioral indicators that demonstrated a progression of play - Interview Summary: Provide an overview of information gained during your interview.
 Your overview should include a description of child strategies for communication, interacting with the physical and social world, and the family profile.